-- A. A grievance that remains unresolved after being processed under Article 26, "Grievance Procedure", of this Agreement may be referred to arbitration as provided for in this Article.
+- A. A grievance that remains unresolved after being processed under Article 25, "Grievance Procedure", of this Agreement may be referred to arbitration as provided for in this Article.
 A referral to arbitration can be made only by the Union or the Employer, and shall be in writing.
-Such referral shall be made within thirty (30) days after receipt of the written decision rendered, or when a decision was due, at the final step of a grievance processed under Article 26, "Grievance Procedure". - B. Within seven (7) days from the date of the request for arbitration, the party invoking arbitration shall request from the Federal Mediation and Conciliation Service ("FMCS") or other source of qualified labor arbitrators as mutually agreed upon by the parties, a list of seven (7) impartial persons qualified to act as arbitrators.
-The parties shall, within seven (7) days after receiving the list of names, select one of the arbitrators.
-If they cannot mutually agree upon a selection, the parties shall alternatively strike one name from the list until the list contains only one name.
-The initial strike on the list shall be made by the party who wins the flip of a coin.
+Such referral shall be made within thirty (30) calendar days after receipt of the written decision rendered, or when a decision was due, at the final step of a grievance processed under Article 25, "Grievance Procedure". - B. Within seven (7) calendar days from the date of the request for arbitration, the Party invoking arbitration shall request from the Federal Mediation and Conciliation Service ("FMCS") or other source of qualified labor arbitrators as mutually agreed upon by the Parties, a list of seven (7) impartial persons qualified to act as arbitrators.
+The Parties shall, within seven (7) calendar days after receiving the list of names, select one of the arbitrators.
+If they cannot mutually agree upon a selection, the Parties shall alternatively strike one name from the list until the list contains only one name.
+The initial strike on the list shall be made by the Party who wins the flip of a coin.
 This person shall be the duly selected Arbitrator.
-If for any reason either party refuses to participate in selecting an Arbitrator, the other party shall choose the Arbitrator. - C. The party invoking arbitration shall bear any costs charged by the FMCS or other source for supplying the list so long as the other responding party provides any relevant information and agrees to receive the list by email.
-If the responding party insists on receiving the list by regular mail, any costs charged by the source shall be split equally. - D. If the parties fail to agree on a joint submission of the issue(s) for arbitration, each shall submit a separate submission stating the issue(s) and the Arbitrator shall determine the issue(s) to be heard. - E. A grievance of the kind described by Section 4-A of this Article shall be processed under the Expedited Arbitration Procedures unless the parties agree otherwise.
+If for any reason either Party refuses to participate in selecting an Arbitrator, the other Party shall choose the Arbitrator. - C. The Party invoking arbitration shall bear any costs charged by the FMCS or other source for supplying the list so long as the other responding Party provides any relevant information and agrees to receive the list by email.
+If the responding Party insists on receiving the list by regular mail, any costs charged by the source shall be split equally. - D. If the Parties fail to agree on a joint submission of the issue(s) for arbitration, each shall submit a separate submission stating the issue(s) and the Arbitrator shall determine the issue(s) to be heard.